Frequently Asked Questions

 What does it mean, “Prerequisite courses must be for science majors?”

-Although you are not required to have a science major or degree, prerequisite science courses must be from the science curriculum at your university or college.
-Be cautious about completing science courses unique to a particular subject or major, as they will not be accepted (i.e.: nursing, radiology, veterinary, etc.).
+Although applicants are not required to have a science major or degree, prerequisite science courses must be from science curricula.
+Science courses unique to a particular subject or major will not be accepted (i.e.: nursing, radiology, veterinary, etc.).

 Application Process

-Applicants MUST submit all application materials through the Centralized Application Service for Physician Assistant Programs (CASPA).
-CASPA will receive, and review all applications.
-After all materials are verified, CASPA will forward those verified applications to the Program.
-These verified applications are screened by the faculty members of the Program.
+Applicants must submit all application materials through the Centralized Application Service for Physician Assistant Programs (CASPA).
+CASPA will receive, review, and verify all applications.
+These verified applications are screened by the faculty members of the program.

 The Admissions Committee will review all materials and recommend one of the following:

-• Non-admission (applicants who do not meet the minimum requirements or who are not competitive within the applicant pool)
+• Declined for those applicants who do not meet the minimum requirements or who are not competitive within the applicant pool.

 Each of the following qualities are viewed as essential to support the development of a physician assistant.
-When evaluating an applicant's readiness to matriculate in the MSU MPAS Program, members of the admissions committee consider closely all information available with particular attention to the following elements:
+When evaluating an applicant's readiness to matriculate in the MSU MPAS Program, in the holistic admissions process members of the admissions committee consider all information available with particular attention to the following elements:

-• Quality and degree of difficulty of courses taken in undergraduate school
+• Quality and degree of difficulty of completed course work in application to human medical science

 • Responses to questions contained in the application